paultag/notes.pault.ag/notes/linode-pv-grub-chainning.md

 After contacting the (ever friendly) Linode support, they were unable to give me a timeline on adding xz support, which would entail upgrading pv-grub.
-It was quite disapointing news, to be honest.
+It was quite disappointing news, to be honest.
 Workarounds were suggested, but I'm not quite happy with them as proper solutions.

 After asking in `#debian-kernel`, [waldi](http://bblank.thinkmo.de/blog) was